jhajek/Linux-text-book-part-1/Chapter-09/chapter-09.md

 %sudo   ALL=(ALL:ALL) ALL
 ```

 The next line allows you to add groupnames to receive sudo access.
-Any useraccount that is a member of this group, in Ubuntu's case *sudo* can gain *superuser* permissions
+Any user account that is a member of this group, in Ubuntu's case *sudo* can gain *superuser* permissions

 ```bash
 # Members of the admin group may gain root privileges